Assessing Distribution Network Flexibility via Reliability-based P-Q Area Segmentation: Methodology

-To identify feasible operating points of ADN and estimate its flexibility area, in this work, the modified DistFlow OPF model \eqref{Model1: objective}-\eqref{Model1: voltage limits} is used.
-The original DistFlow OPF formulation was first proposed by \textit{Baran and Wu} \cite{Baran1989-1,Baran1989-2} for optimizing radial distribution networks.
-The model defines active and reactive power flows through each branch, $p_{ij}$, $q_{ij}$, as a function of generator outputs, $p^G_i$, $q^G_i$, nodal voltages, $v_i$, and branch currents, $i_{ij}$.
-Note that the formulation is simplified by substituting the products of the nodal voltage variables by $w_i$ and the squared branch currents by $l_{ij}$, i.e., $v_i^2=w_i$, $i_{ij}^2=l_{ij}$.
-In this work, the DistFlow model is extended by including power outputs by flexible units, $p^F_i$, $q^F_i$ and binary variables corresponding to their activation, $x^F_i$.
+A variety of OPF models can be used to identify feasible operating points of FUs within an ADN and produce P-Q flexibility areas.
+In this work, the DistFlow OPF model \eqref{Model1: objective}-\eqref{Model1: voltage limits} is selected, which enables formulating network constraints as quadratic equations \cite{Baran1989-1,Baran1989-2}.\footnote{Note that the DistFlow model is equivalent to the exact AC power flow equations, but is only valid for radial networks, such is the case study analysed in Section~\ref{Section: case study}.
+Other models can be selected to handle more complex network configurations \cite{Silva2018,Capitanescu2018}.} The model defines active and reactive power flows through each branch, $p_{ij}$, $q_{ij}$, as a function of generator outputs, $p_{i,g}$, $q_{i,g}$, nodal voltages, $v_i$, and branch currents, $i_{ij}$.
+The formulation is simplified by substituting the products of the nodal voltage variables by $w_i$ and the squared branch currents by $l_{ij}$, i.e., $v_i^2=w_i$, $i_{ij}^2=l_{ij}$.
+The DistFlow model is modified by including power outputs of FUs, $p_{i,f}$, $q_{i,f}$, and corresponding binary variables to map the activation of each FU, $x_{i,f}$.